hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 # terraform init:

-### This command is used to initialize a new or existing Terraform configuration in a working directory.
-During initialization, Terraform downloads and installs the required providers and modules specified in the configuration.
+### During initialization, Terraform downloads and installs the required providers and modules specified in the configuration.

-the provider plugins are downloaded into : .terraform/providers
+the provider plugins are downloaded into : `.terraform/providers`

-the modules are downloaded into : .terraform/modules
+the modules are downloaded into : `.terraform/modules`

 ```bash